This post contains affiliate links.

 Step 1: Prep

 Preheat the oven to 400℉ (204℃).
-Cut the rhubarb into equal lengths to ensures that they cook evenly and consistently.
+Cut the rhubarb into equal lengths to ensure that they cook evenly and consistently.
 Choosing a large baking dish that can accommodate the rhubarb allows for proper spacing and prevents overcrowding, ensuring that the rhubarb roasts evenly.

 Step 2: Assemble